March 24, 2017

 - $9.3 million for new community participation services from the renewal of the waiver program; and

 - $642,000 in Autism Intervention and Services for home and community-based services for 50 additional adults with autism spectrum disorder.

 This is the first time in ten years that funding has been proposed for across the board rate increases, increased community-based services, and waiting list initiatives.

 If the intellectual disability and autism portion of the budget remains intact, the budget will increase our ability to address direct support professional compensation, and decrease vacancies and turnover, as well as continue to improve the services we provide to the people we support.

 This is an important time to make our voices heard.
-I encourage you to contact your legislator to let them know you support the proposed budget for intellectual disabilities and autism.
+I encourage you to contact your legislator (external website) to let them know you support the proposed budget for intellectual disabilities and autism.
 The work we do every day is critical to the lives of the many people we support.